Grilling a steak that has the perfect “steak house” crust is just got a whole lot easier. Why? Two words: salt slabs.

 Plus, because it’s a solid slab so there is no need to worry about flare ups.

-Take a look at the gorgeous, deep golden-brown crust it put on these pork chops:
+Take a look at the gorgeous, deep golden-brown crust it put on these NY Strip steaks (with a little garlic butter brushed on):

 Salt slabs are sold at many gourmet cooking stores.
 And they are of course available on Amazon.
 After trying several over the past few years though, I’ve that these slabs from SaltWorks.com last the longest.